Being a freelancer is a hustle.

 7. Wave Apps for Invoicing

-Wave Apps for invoicing is a completely free tool to create and send professional looking invoices.
+Wave Apps for invoicing is a completely free tool freelancers must use to create and send professional looking invoices.

 While they charge some fee when you, accept payments from your clients, the invoice creation, accounting, and receipt scanning service are absolutely free.

 Even when you’re starting out, using a professional-looking invoice makes you look good, as compared with run-of-the-mill templates in word or Excel.

 Using free tools can really support your work and make you more productive when starting out.
 Once you have an established client base and a ringing register, you can switch to more sophisticated paid tools.

 Sometimes, instead of explaining stuff via email or over a call, it is better to simply record a screen capture and share it with your team or your client.